RaphaelSimonnet/quatt/README.md

 Good luck with your assignment, and if you have any questions or need clarification on any aspect of it, don&#39;t hesitate to reach out.
 Looking forward to seeing your work!

+### How to test:
+#### Locally in the console
+- Clone the project
+> git clone git@github.com:RaphaelSimonnet/quatt.git
+- Run
+> npm install
+- Run the tests in the console
+> npx cypress run
+- Check the console result

+#### Locally with UI
+- Clone the project
+> git clone git@github.com:RaphaelSimonnet/quatt.git
+- Run
+> npm install
+- Run the test
+> npx cypress open
+- Execute the E2E with any browser of your choice
+- Select the test you want to run and observe the results

+#### in the CI
+- Clone the project
+> git clone git@github.com:RaphaelSimonnet/quatt.git
+- Create a branch
+> git branch -b testQuatt
+- Do a minor change (adding a console log for exemple)
+- Push your branch and create a pull request
+- Check the CI test results